 First of all, we started our investigation on D-glucose since voglibose 18 and valiolamine 19 are obvious synthetic targets.
-Glycosidation of D-glucose with allyl alcohol and then the exception of L-proline, which provided aldol 136 as the sole cyclohexanone in 60% yield.
+Glycosidation of D-glucose with allyl alcohol and then

 The stereo-selective formation of a particular aldol product can be controlled by either L-proline, strong or weak amine base.
 It is noteworthy that all the direct aldol reactions are not reversible.
 The resistance towards a retro-aldol reaction is probably attributable to steric reasons.